elastic/integrations/packages/cloud_security_posture/docs/kspm.md

 # Kubernetes Security Posture Management

-The Kubernetes Security Posture Management (KSPM) integration allows you to identify and remediate configuration risks in the various components that make up your Kubernetes cluster.
-It does this by evaluating the various components of your cluster against secure configuration guidelines, as defined by the Center for Internet Security (CIS), to identify configuration risks.
-When configuration risks are discovered, [findings](https://ela.st/findings) are generated that highlight the misconfigured resource and include step-by-step remediation instructions.
-Please read the [KSPM documentation](https://ela.st/kspm) for an overview of KSPM.
+The Kubernetes Security Posture Management (KSPM) integration discovers and evaluates the components that make up your Kubernetes cluster against hardening guidelines defined by the Center for Internet Security (CIS) to help you identify and remediate configurations risks that could potentially undermine the confidentiality, integrity, and availability of your data.

-We recommend reading through this entire readme before getting started with KSPM.

 ## Getting started with KSPM